MillerBrainObservatory/LBM-CaImAn-MATLAB/README.rst

    $ cd /mnt/c/Users/<Username>/<project-install-path>

-This pipeline has been tested on WSL2, Ubuntu 22.04.
-Though any debian-based distribution should work.
+This pipeline has been not been tested with MATLAB inside a WSL environment.

-For unix environments:
+In Linux, Mac, WSL or mysys, clone with the pre-installed git client:

 .. code-block:: bash